Moscow: Etymology

+Moscow has acquired epithets, such as the "third Rome".
+Moscow is one of twelve Hero Cities.
+The demonym for a Moscow resident is rendered as Muscovite in English.

 History

 Prehistory

-Archaeological digs show that the site of today's Moscow and the surrounding area have been inhabited since time immemorial.
-Among the earliest finds are relics of the Lyalovo culture, which experts assign to the Neolithic period, the last phase of the Stone Age.
+The site of modern-day Moscow has been inhabited since prehistoric times.
+Among the earliest finds are relics of the Lyalovo culture, which experts assign to the Neolithic period.
 They confirm that the first inhabitants of the area were hunters and gatherers.
 Around 950 AD, two Slavic tribes, Vyatichi and Krivichi, settled here.
-Possibly the Vyatichi formed the core of Moscow's indigenous population.
+The Vyatichi may have formed the majority of Moscow's indigenous population.